 We will collect and process data on applicants for the purpose of administering the appointment process.
 You will be advised of this and asked to confirm you agree to this in your application.
 All the information we collect will be retained in accordance with CSP’s record retention and disposal policy.

-In order to monitor the diversity of applicants we attract and those we appoint and to adapt and improve our processes to ensure fairness, we collate diversity monitoring data from applicants' member profiles.
+In order to monitor the diversity of applicants we attract, those we appoint and to adapt and improve our processes to ensure fairness, we collate diversity monitoring data from applicants' member profiles.
 This information is kept strictly confidential and is never shared with the appointments panel.
 No information will be shared in any way which allows any individuals to be identified.
-We encourage all applicants to check their member profile to ensure it is up to date.
+We encourage all member applicants to check their member profile to ensure it is up to date.